YuraNR/online-book-store/RAEDME.md

 ### Pagination 📖
 Implemented pagination for improved data handling, allowing the presentation of large data sets in manageable chunks for better user experience.

+### Continuous Integration with Docker 🐳
+Integrated Docker into the continuous integration pipeline, automating the building and testing of Docker images to maintain consistent quality throughout the development lifecycle.

 ## Project Summary